The most beautiful places in Scotland to visit for photography

 The Isle of Skye off the west coast of Scotland has some breathtaking scenery and is a "must see" photo location for anyone interested in landscape photography.
 My favourite photo locations include:

-The Quiraing is an amazing landscape, one of the best places to visit on the Isle of Skye with stunning views and unique scenery.
+The Quiraing, the northernmost summit of the Trotternish escarpement, is an amazing landscape, one of the best places to visit on the Isle of Skye with stunning views and rather bizarre and unique scenery.
 The light can be simply incredible, especially around sunrise, so an early start at this beautiful place is always recommended.
+It’s a relatively short walk from the car park although climbing a little higher on the ridge is worthwhile for the better vantage point.

 Sligachan Bridge is one of the wonders of Thomas Telford, the famous Scottish covil engineer, and the bridge dates back to 1818.
 It's a beautiful location for landscape photography in Scotland with the bridge being surrounded by the Red Cuillin mountains on one side and the Black Cuillin mountains opposite.
 Sunrise or sunset photos work here and there's also the Sligachan waterfall just a short walk away that adds some dramatic foreground interest to your photos.